 5. Learn grammar with “point of view” stories

-If you want to improve your English, don’t use the strategy used by English textbooks, which is to “repeat after the speaker.”
-Instead of mindlessly parroting the words or phrases spoken by the speaker, you should answer questions asked.
+Instead of mindlessly repeating words or phrases, answer questions asked.
 For example, if you’re listening to a podcast or video, pause it every 20 to 30 seconds and create a brief summary of what has been said.

 7. Don’t fuss over the small details